A Wasserstein perspective of Vanilla GANs: Introduction

 The statistical analysis of Wasserstein GANs is much better understood. \cite{Biau2021_Wasserstein} have studied optimization and asymptotic properties. \cite{Liang2018} has shown error decompositions with respect to the Kullback-Leibler divergence, the Hellinger distance and the Wasserstein distance.
 The case where the unknown distribution lies on a low-dimensional manifold is considered in \cite{Schreuder2020} as well as \cite{tang2022}.
 The latter also derive minmax rates in a more general setting using the Hölder metric.
 Assuming that the density function of $\P^*$ exists, \cite{Liang2017} has shown a rate of convergence in Wasserstein distance with ReLU activation function with a factor growing exponentially in the depth of the network.
 Theoretical results including sampling the latent distribution in addition to dimension reduction have been derived by \cite{huang2021}, who have also shown a rate of convergence in a slightly more general setting (using the Hölder metric) using ReLU networks whose Lipschitz constant grows exponentially in the depth.
 A rate of convergence using the total variation metric and leaky ReLU networks has been shown in \cite{Liang2018}.

-Convergence rates with respect to the Wasserstein distance have been studied by \cite{Chae2022} and \cite{chen2020}.
+Convergence rates with respect to the Wasserstein distance have been studied by \cite{chen2020} and \cite{Chae2022}.
 Up to a logarithmic factor, optimal rates in the Hölder metric were obtained by \cite{stephanovitch2023} using smooth networks.
 In a similar setting, \cite{chakraborty2024} discussed several methods for dimension reduction.
 Recently, \cite{Suh2024} have reviewed the theoretical advances in Wasserstein GANs.

 Ensuring Lipschitz continuity of the discriminator class is the essential property of Wasserstein GANs.
 Lipschitz-constrained neural networks and their empirical success are subject of ongoing research (\cite{khromov2023}, in context of GANs see \cite{than2021}).
-Implementations of Wasserstein GANs have evolved from weight clipping \citep{Arjovsky} to penalizing the objective function \citep{gulrajani2017,wei2018,zhou2019,petzka2017,miyato2018,Asokan2023}, which heuristically leads to networks with bounded Lipschitz constants. \cite{farnia2018} use an objective function that combines Wasserstein and Vanilla GANs.
+Implementations of the Lipschitz constrained discriminator have evolved from weight clipping \citep{Arjovsky} to penalizing the objective function \citep{gulrajani2017,wei2018,zhou2019,petzka2017,miyato2018,Asokan2023}, which heuristically leads to networks with bounded Lipschitz constants. \cite{farnia2018} use an objective function that combines Wasserstein and Vanilla GANs.

 \paragraph{Outline.} In \Cref{prelim} we introduce the Vanilla GAN distance, which characterizes the optimization problem \eqref{eq:GAN}.
 In \Cref{compartibility}, we investigate the relation between the Vanilla GAN distance and the Wasserstein distance.
 We show that the distances are compatible to each other while not being equivalent.
-Using this relation, we derive an oracle inequality for the Vanilla GAN in \Cref{lipschitz_vanilla}, where $\mathcal{G}$ is an arbitrary set and $\mathcal{D}$ is a set of Lipschitz functions.
+Using this relation, we derive an oracle inequality for the Vanilla GAN in \Cref{lipschitz_vanilla}, where $\mathcal{G}$ is a nonempty compact set and $\mathcal{D}$ is a set of Lipschitz functions.
 We show that Vanilla GANs can avoid the curse of dimensionality.
 In \Cref{nn_vanilla} we consider the situation where $\mathcal{G}$ and $\mathcal{D}$ consist of neural networks.
 Here we relax the Lipschitz condition to a $\alpha$-Hölder condition and prove a quantitative result for the approximation of a Lipschitz function by a feedforward ReLU network with bounded Hölder norm.
 We then prove a convergence rate for the Vanilla GAN with network generator and discriminator.
-All proofs are deferred to section~\ref{sec:proofs}.
+In \Cref{sec:wasserstein_gan} we obtain a convergence rate for Wasserstein-type GANs with network generator and discriminator using our approximation result.
+This enables us to compare Vanilla GANs directly to Wasserstein GANs.
+In \Cref{sec:simulation} we illustrate our theoretical results in a numerical example based on synthetic data.
+All proofs are deferred to \Cref{sec:proofs}.